rOpenSpain/spanishoddata/README.md

 code spanishoddata
 ```

-then run the following command from the R console:
+Then run the following command from the R console:

 ``` r
 devtools::load_all()